Conserve Water Tools

 Don’t sweat it!
 We are here to help!

-DWS is working to assist the public in finding simple and creative solutions to conserve water across Maui County.
-In small and large ways, every household can cut back water usage around your home and in the yard.
-When introduced in your hale, effective changes can add up to big water savings!
+In small and large ways, every household and business alike can cut back water usage indoors and outdoors.
+Small changes can add up to big water savings!
 Check out below our helpful tips, links, and FREE items to help you and your ohana do their part to make sure there is enough for us all when we need it!

 Check out the tabs below!

-Check out our lists of printable tips that might just help you save gallons of water each and every day!
+Check out the list of ideas that might just help you save gallons of water each and every day!
 Print them and hang them up around the house as a reminder for everyone in your hale so they “Don’t Waste a Drop” and that small ways to save water can make a difference for everyone to get through these hot months.

 - Learn how much water you REALLY use by measuring your water footprint!